Detective: Enfield stabbing suspect misled police

 State police, who aided Enfield police in the investigation, actually "located and secured" two knives during the search of 15 Hoover Lane, finding one in a bedroom between a mattress and a box spring, according to an affidavit by Enfield police Detective Gary Castle.

-The charges facing Adams, now 21, of Hartford, are first-degree manslaughter and evidence tampering, which carry a total of up to 25 years in prison.
-He has been held in lieu of $750,000 bond since his arrest the day after the stabbing.
+The charges Adams, now 21, of Hartford, faces are first-degree manslaughter and evidence tampering, which carry a total of up to 25 years in prison.
+He has been held in lieu of a $750,000 bond since his arrest the day after the stabbing.

 Adams' comments about the knife are potentially relevant to both charges because they could be seen as an attempt to mislead investigators, which, in turn, could be taken as evidence of "consciousness of guilt."